zachmccabe/zachmccabe.github.io/_travel/timezones.md

 title: Timezones
 date: 2021-09-06
 update: 2022-01-16
-description: "Staying in touch is, first of all, a frame of mind."
+description: "Staying in touch is, first of all, a state of mind."
 lede: print

 ---